Written by Sheldon Charron

 It took me a year and half to sell that boat and I lost a ton of money.
 During that time, Monique and I spent a lot of time together.
 I was living on the boat and we’d sail it around the Santa Monica bay.
-We fell in love, and now 5 years later, we’re over 2 years into a wonderful marriage.
+We fell in love, and were married in 2014.
+Sadly, we separated in 2019 and are now divorced.

-I don’t see my kids that often, and right now my youngest son isn’t even talking to me, but he’s 18 and I hope he comes around soon.
-I plan to spend more time in Manitoba this year to rebuild the bond with my boys.
+I don’t see my kids that often, and right now my oldest son isn’t even talking to me, but he’s 23 and I hope he comes around.
+One of my 2020 resolutions is to try rebuild that bond.